matrix-ac/blog/docs/ssh-linux.md

 - Command Line
 ---

-Secure Shell (SSH) allows you to run commands on a remote computer securely, nearly all Linux distributions come packaged with an SSH client.
-SSH uses public key cryptography to authentic the user with the server.
+Secure Shell (SSH) allows you to run commands on a remote computer securely and nearly all Linux distributions come packaged with an SSH client.
+SSH uses public key cryptography to authenticate the user with the server.
 This means that you will need to generate a key pair, one public and one private.
-(You can also use passwords, but these are less secure.)
+You can also use passwords, but these are less secure.

-The private key is stored on your machine and should never be lost or given to another person, the private key is what gives you access to the server and what identifies you as you.
+The private key is stored on your machine and should never be lost or given to another person as the private key is what gives you access to the server and what identifies you as you.
 The public key is used for the server to verify that you are who you claim to be.
 You need to give us your public key so that the server can verify you.

 ## Generate Keypair